 - In order to be successful (as a freelancer or full-time staff member), your schedule must cater to the client

-- Because software and technology are constantly changing, you must remain up-to-date and constantly abreast of trends & tools within your industry
+- Because graphic design software and design technologies are constantly changing, you must remain up-to-date and constantly abreast of trends & tools within your industry

-If you’re interested in pursuing a profession as a media designer, there are several ways of obtaining your goal.
-You may want to consider a 4-year program geared specifically towards digital media design.
+If you’re interested in becoming a graphic designer or pursuing a profession as a media designer, there are several ways of obtaining your goal.
+You may want to consider a 4-year graphic design and interactive media program geared specifically towards digital media design.
 In order to proceed, you’ll first need to have a high school diploma or equivalent before applying to colleges of your choice.

 Once you’ve been accepted, your coursework will focus on image design and manipulation, web design and website maintenance, 3-D modeling, and digital video editing, as well as other computer software programs and digital tools.

-It should be noted that there is no shortage of job opportunities for those seeking employment within the media design profession.
-Due to the booming demands of our digital age, there are positions within the animation, film, television, web, mobile technology, and video game industries.
+Due to the booming demands of our digital age, there are a variety of design positions within the animation, film, television, web, mobile technology, and video game industries.

 Additionally, research has shown that employment may also be sought in alternative areas, such as law, medicine, science, architecture and business, where media designers assist in the enhancement of products and modes of communication within said industries.